irenecalderonruiz/website-conciencia-afro/README.md

 ### 💻 Description

 This website is a web redesign of <a href="https://www.conciencia-afro.com/" target="_blank">conciencia-afro.com</a>.
-This is a final project of the course "Web Design with HTML5, CSS3 and JavaScript" at CEI: Escuela de Diseño y Marketing.
+This is the final project of the course "Web Design with HTML5, CSS3 and JavaScript" at CEI: Escuela de Diseño y Marketing.

 Conciencia Afro is fully responsive website, for all devices, built using HTML5, CSS3 and JavaScript.